Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 # But, what if ... ?

-Suppose you have Wasm binary, but you don't have the source code for this Wasm module, or simply this Wasm module does not come from a standard compilation pipeline like the previously mentioned boilerplate.
+Suppose you have a Wasm binary, but you don't have the source code for this Wasm module, or simply this Wasm module does not come from a standard compilation pipeline like the previously mentioned boilerplate.
 It lacks the needed ABI to deal with fastly HTTP services.
 Thus, you cannot deploy this binary directly to the Compute@Edge service because it is not valid.
 On the other hand, you rely on the Rust backend to generate Wasm code, and sometimes the generated code has not the quality that a hand-made-freaky Wasm can achieve.

 One way to deal with this problem is to search for the functionality you want to deploy, migrate/implement it to/in Rust, and then integrate the fastly Rust framework.
 But this is not funny :).
 The other way is to try to port the Wasm binary functionality to Rust.
 To do so, you can use `asm` Macro of Rust to directly write assembly code (depending on the target architecture).